shamimreza44/RF-Sensing-Project/README.md

 ---

 ## 🚀 Introduction
-Fantastic — I’ll give you a single, **actionable step-by-step roadmap** that takes someone with *no background* to the point where they can build, compress, and prototype a palmable RF → pose device (the evolved “DensePose-from-RF” appliance we’ve been discussing).
+This is a single, **actionable step-by-step roadmap** that takes someone with *no background* to the point where they can build, compress, and prototype a palmable RF-Sensing device.
 I’ll keep it practical, low-cost/zero-budget friendly, and split into short learning sprints + concrete projects and deliverables.
 Follow it in order; treat each small project as a checkpoint.

 ---